cellml/libcellml/docs/tutorials/tutorial0/tutorial0_py.rst

 You should see a list of directories like this:

-  - images (ignore this one)
+  - images: (ignore this one)
-  - quickstart (ignore this one too)
+  - quickstart: (ignore this one too)
-  - resources
-    - This directory contains input files for tutorials which you'll need later on.
+  - resources: this directory contains input files for tutorials which you'll need later on.
     These tutorials have been designed so that they will build from one to another, but if you've missed an earlier tutorial you can always copy the required files from this folder instead.
-  - solver
-    - The solver directory has simple scripts to run a numerical integration on your model.
+  - solver: the solver directory has simple scripts to run a numerical integration on your model.
-  - tutorial0 ( ... to tutorial8)
-      - The tutorial directories contain the bulk of what you'll need, including skeleton code to get you started, as well as instructions for both C++ and Python, and completed code in case you get stuck.
+  - tutorial0 to tutorial8: The tutorial directories contain the bulk of what you'll need, including skeleton code to get you started, as well as instructions for both C++ and Python, and completed code in case you get stuck.
-  - utilities
-      - The utilities directory contains some commonly used scripts and functions which make life easier.
+  - utilities: this directory contains some commonly used scripts and functions which make life easier.

 Finally, let's test that the installation has worked by running Tutorial 0.